agent462/sensu-cli/README.md

 Usage and Configuration
 -----------------------
+* gem build sensu-cli.gemspec
+* gem install ./{gem file created}

-* There is one settings file for host, port and ssl
+* There is one settings file for host, port and ssl that lives in your user directory ~/.sensu/settings.json

 ````
 {